stepleton/bootloader/README.md

     srec_cat program.S68 -offset -0x800 -o program.bin -binary

 Generated programs contain small segments of code at 512-byte intervals, each one printing a message indicating which disk sector it was loaded from.
+The programs loop through these segments indefinitely and can only be interrupted by pressing the Lisa's reset button.

 ### `FakeBootRom.X68` ###

 This library is an incomplete collection of subroutines that mimic the externally-callable Lisa boot ROM subroutines used by the bootloader.
 These subroutines are meant to be used in tandem with the `kEASy68K` flag in `Bootloader.X68`.
-When this flag is nonzero, minimal conditional changes are enabled that allow the bootloader to run in the EASy68K simulator (for example, stage one's code relocation is skipped in lieu of placing stage two at $010000 to begin with), and the `FakeBootRom.X68` subroutines are used instead of the corresponding Lisa boot ROM code.
+When this flag is nonzero, minimal conditional changes are enabled that allow the bootloader to run in the EASy68K simulator (for example, stage one's code relocation is skipped in lieu of placing stage two at $100000 to begin with), and the `FakeBootRom.X68` subroutines are used instead of the corresponding Lisa boot ROM code.